 Today I had to take the last of my savings out of the bank to pay off the credit card.
 Now on top of paying 6% to a realtor I have to sit with a sick feeling in the pit of my stomach over the wasted $4000.
 Please, be smarter than I was.

-They tell you all the good things about there..
-Service you pay up front in my case 5600.Oo dollars.
+They tell you all the good things about their Service.
+You pay up front - in my case 5600.00 dollars.
 We had a lot of calls and hits on the web site in 1st month.
-Then the calls stopped, web slowed down, I had one yes one serious call that I believe came from 1 of there people in there office we never showed the house.
+Then the calls stopped, web slowed down, I had one yes one serious call that I believe came from 1 of their people in their office - we never showed the house.
 This went on 7 months.
-We went and got a real estate agent and sold in 2 weeks for more than we were asking on byowner.Com.
-And they put a lien on the property so that we had to use there title company we did not know that and it cost us another 1441.00 Dollars.
-Don't get fooled by the smooth talking sales rep there good real good at playing it up.
+We went and got a real estate agent and sold in 2 weeks for more than we were asking on buyowner.com.
+And they put a lien on the property so that we had to use their title company - we did not know that and it cost us another 1441.00 Dollars.
+Don't get fooled by the smooth talking sales rep they're good - real good at playing it up.

 FORT WORTH, TEXAS -- I would Echo the complaints listed on this site.
 Save your money and either list it on the MLS (and pay the 3% commission to the buyer's agent) or bit the bullet for a full service broker.
 The amount of traffic we received from BuyOwner.com was minimal: 3 phone calls and 2 visits.
 Since the BuyOwner.com debacle, we have begun to advertise in the local paper.
 Thus far, advertising in the local paper has generated more interest than BuyOwner.com.

 I realize BuyOwner.com is a marketing service and will not sell my home for me.
 I think most buyers still require the hand holding that a buyer's agent provides.
 This was a real disappointment and a good lesson learned - even though it cost 3K: Perform more research and don't rush decisions.